Wojciech-Kalota/.NET7.0-Web_Course/README.md

 <h1>Description:</h1>
 <p>This is a Full-stack web development course for .NET 7.0 that I put together based on the resources available online for a study group I led about one year ago.
 Now publicly available and fully translated to English.</p>
 <p>The purpose of this course is to structure the learning process so that you learn things in order and have all the knowledge necessary to follow to the next step.</p>
+<p>While following the tutorials please have fun with the code and experiment with new tools instead of just watching or copying the code.
+It's vital for learning and understanding.</p>
+<p>By the end of this course you should be fully equipt to create your own first project.</p>
 <p>This course can be seperated into two overlapping sub-courses: one for Frontend and one for Backend.</p>
 <h4>The full course is divided into 4 sub-sections:</h4>